meshula/tinyusd/Readme.md

    tinyusd/
 ```

-Go back into the build directory we made earlier, and create a tinyuusd directory,
+Go back into the build directory we made earlier, and create a tinyusd directory,
 and cd into it.
 Then, configure the cmake build files.
 Once again, make sure
 the INSTALL_PREFIX and TOOLCHAIN variables are pointed appropriately.